eric-burel/securing-rsc-layout-leak/README.md

 ## Hack this app in one easy step

-This application demonstrate checking authentication in a layout, and assuming that pages within this layout are not accessible.
+This application demonstrates checking authentication in a layout, and assuming that pages within this layout are not accessible.

 Sadly, this won't work.